BCastilloAT3W/examen-full-stack/README.md

 ![Example of the application showing a list of company names and a Fetch more button](./.github/images/screenshot.png)

 Your task is to modify the page code so that, if the user clicks _Fetch more_ while the page is waiting for the API to respond, the previous request is cancelled and only the company names from the most recent request are displayed.

+## Bonus

-Also, while waiting for the API to respond, the _Fetch more_ button should change to _Cancel_.
+While waiting for the API to respond, the _Fetch more_ button should change to _Cancel_.
 If you click _Cancel_, the request is cancelled.

 ## Notes